When you are completing a PQQ, you may come across a specific section of the PQQ pertaining to case studies.

 We find what really gives a case study some ballast is where you are able to demonstrate any added value that you were able to deliver during the course of the contract.
 This can be anything from a time or cost saving, to an improvement in quality of the delivered product or service.
 If you can provide this for all of your case studies, you will stand a good chance of scoring very high marks for this section, as this is what the client wants to see in their upcoming contract.
 They want to select a supplier or service provider that will be able to deliver more than they are asking for, at no extra cost.
 Don’t out-price your competitors, out-value them!

-If you are struggling to compete at the PQQ stage and are consistently failing to be invited to tender, why not contact us today and we will be able to guide you through every step of the procurement process, giving you the best possible chance of contract award.
+If you are struggling to compete at the PQQ stage and are consistently failing to be invited to tender, we offer PQQ writing services to help support you, or contact us today and we will be able to guide you through every step of the procurement process, giving you the best possible chance of contract award.

 Latest NewsView All